 Before attending for booking we recommend that you read Screening Tests for You and Your Baby.
 The link also provides the booklet in the following languages, as well as an Easy Read version:

-If you are found to have a high-risk screening test, you may be referred to the Fetal Medicine Unit (FMU) for discussion of further testing options.
+If your test results show that your baby is at higher chance of having a condition, you may be referred to the Fetal Medicine Unit (FMU) for discussion of further testing options.
 Our FMU team of highly skilled specialists offer diagnosis and treatment of complications which may arise in unborn babies.

-We also provide specialist clinics and follow-up for pregnant women diagnosed with HIV or viral Hepatitis.
-Although not part of the antenatal and new-born screening programme, follow up is also available for women who have travelled to Zika virus affected areas.
+We also provide specialist clinics and follow-up for pregnant women diagnosed with HIV, viral Hepatitis or syphilis.
+Although not part of the antenatal and newborn screening programme, follow up is also available for women who have travelled to Zika virus affected areas.

 Read more about screening tests in pregnancy (NHS website)